Samuel-2626/django-lang/article.md

 admin.site.register(Course, TranslatableAdmin)
 ```

-Run the following management command to add some data to your databasee:
+Run the following management command to add some data again to your databasee:

 ```bash
 $ python manage.py add_courses